Fall: The Season to Strengthen Your Wei Qi

 The seasons of the year come and go just as our lives have cycles of activity, rest, endings and new beginnings.
 Fall is a time to start slowing down, it is the breath of fresh air after the summer heat, and it is the perfect time to start preparing for the months ahead.

-1. Strengthen your Wei Qi.
 Colds and flus are more often spread in the fall and winter, therefore it is important to improve our Wei Qi at the start of autumn.
 In Chinese medicine, Wei Qi is equivalent to our immune systems and is controlled by the lungs.
-It is effected by what we eat, drink, how we move and very heavily, our emotions.
-Therefore it is important to drink clean, filtered water, eat fresh, non-processed, chemical-free foods, exercise regularly, breath clean, fresh air, meditate, do deep breathing exercises, reduce stress and worry, properly process all of our emotions especially sadness and grief, and be able to let go.
+It is effected by what we eat, and drink, how we move, and very heavily, our emotions.
+Therefore it is important to drink clean, filtered water, eat fresh, non-processed, chemical-free foods, exercise regularly, breathe clean, fresh air, meditate, do deep breathing exercises, reduce stress and worry, properly process all of our emotions, especially sadness and grief, and be able to let go.
 The predominant emotion attached to the lungs is grief.

 “Wei Qi is Equivalent to our Immune Systems.”